 Botswana has one of the most vibrant healthcare systems in Africa.
 With CIEE, you’ll explore the country’s healthcare delivery system and learn the successes and challenges from firsthand experience.
 You will observe the multifaceted response to a variety of healthcare issues in clinics, public health non-governmental organizations (NGOs) and hospitals.
 Engaging coursework, Setswana-language learning, homestays, and more will immerse you in this inspirational country and help you gain an understanding of its people.
 Your work in the classroom and engagement in the community offer you a unique insight into healthcare in Botswana and a profound intercultural summer study abroad experience.

 Study abroad in Botswana and you will:

-- Learn firsthand about rural public health issues and the relationship between modern and traditional medicine through a multi-day stay in a rural village
+- Explore rural public health issues and the relationship between modern and traditional medicine through a multi-day stay in a rural village

-- Explore Gaborone and the area through excursions to places such as the Mokolodi Nature Reserve, Chase National Park, or Okavango River Delta
+- Discover Gaborone and the area through excursions to places such as the Mokolodi Nature Reserve, or Chobe National Park

 Your work in the classroom and engagement in the community will offer you a unique insight into healthcare in Botswana and a profound intercultural experience.

 We want as many students as possible to benefit from studying abroad.
 That’s why CIEE awards more than $5 million every year – more than any other international educational organization – to make study abroad affordable.

 Applicants to this program are eligible for the following scholarships and grants: